codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 ### 🛠️ Managing Suggestions

-Hover over a suggestion and you’ll see:
+Hover over a suggestion and you'll see:
 - ✅ Accept (or press `Tab`)
 - 🧩 Accept Word (`Ctrl + >`)
 - 🔄 View others (`Alt + ]` or `Alt + [`)